 \paragraph{Task expert and generalization expert.} GESTUR consists of two classification models: a task expert (TE, $\rvtheta_\text{TE}$) and a generalization expert (GE, $\rvtheta_\text{GE}$), which are complementary to each other.
 Their feature extractors are both initialized with a large-scale pre-trained model $\rvtheta_0$, respectively.
 TE learns task-specific knowledge from the source domains $\gD_s$ directly to transfer the knowledge to GE.
-Meanwhile, GE also learns task-specific knowledge from TE via EMA, but it preserves the generalization ability of the pre-trained model deliberately.
-Here, the gradient bias of TE might hurt the generalization ability of GE because the knowledge of TE is injected into GE.
-To relieve the gradient bias, GE is used to estimate the unobservable gradient $\rvg_u$ as the loose approximation of the oracle model $\rvtheta^*_u$ for the unseen domains $\gD_u$.
+Meanwhile, GE also learns task-specific knowledge from TE via EMA, but it \buru{aims to preserve} the generalization ability of the pre-trained model deliberately.
+Here, the gradient bias of TE might hurt the generalization ability of GE.
+To relieve the gradient bias, GE is used to estimate the unobservable gradient $\rvg_u$ as the loose approximation of the oracle model $\rvtheta^*_u$ for the unseen domains $\gD_u$. \buru{By adding the estimated unobservable gradient to the gradient of TE, the gradient bias could be relieved}.
 Our proposed GESTUR is summarized in Algorithm~\ref{alg:1_gestur}.

 \paragraph{Gradient estimation.} Using Equation~\ref{eq:2_2_fine_tuning_gradients}, the gradient $\rvg$ for TE is computed as $\rvg$ = $\nabla_{\rvtheta}\E_{(x, y) \sim \gB} [\ell((x, y);\rvtheta_\text{TE})]$ while learning task-specific knowledge.
 The gradient $\rvg$ is biased toward the source domains $\gD_s$.
 A gradient that minimizes risks in the unseen domains could relieve the gradient bias, but it is unobservable.
 When we have access to the oracle model $\rvtheta^*_u$ of the unseen domains $\gD_u$, we can direct the current model to head to the oracle model instead of empirically calculating the unobservable gradient from the unseen domains.
 Hence, we treat the direction from the current model $\rvtheta_\text{TE}$ to the oracle model $\rvtheta^*_u$ as the unobservable gradient $\rvg_u$: